nabse/kataBankAccount/README.md

  2 - Writing the corresponding code and running test to verify that it passes

- 3 - Refactoring the code and running the test again to check that there is not a regression
+ 3 - Refactoring the code and running the test again to check that there is no regression